rajannpatel/landscape-docs/en/onprem-auth.md

 # Authentication

-Landscape On-Premises supports a few methods of authentication for its web interface.
+Self-hosted Landscape supports a few methods of authentication for its web interface.

 ## PAM Support